Who Was Prince Philip?

 Prince Philip was born on the island of Corfu in Greece, on June 10, 1921.
 As members of Greek and Danish royalty, Philip and his family were banished from his native country when he was young, with the boy subsequently living in France, Germany and Britain.
-Philip married Elizabeth Windsor (Queen Elizabeth II) before her ascension to the British throne in 1952.
-Their children include Prince Charles, heir apparent to the throne, Anne, Andrew and Edward.
-Philip has served as the British royal consort for more than six decades.
+Philip married Queen Elizabeth II before her ascension to the British throne in 1952.
+Their children include King Charles III, Anne, Andrew and Edward.
+Philip served as the British royal consort for more than six decades.

 On September 22, 1922, Philip's uncle, King Constantine I of Greece, was forced to abdicate the throne.
 The military government arrested Prince Andrew, and in December, a revolutionary court banished him from Greece for life.
 Philip's family went to France, where they settled in the Paris suburb of Saint-Cloud.
 Philip's mother was eventually committed to a psychiatric institution while his father relocated to the south of France, maintaining limited contact with the rest of the family.

 Philip attended the MacJannet American School before he was sent to the United Kingdom to study at the Cheam School.
 During the 1930s, he relocated to a school in Germany and then moved again to Scotland's Gordonstoun School, founded by Jewish headmaster Kurt Hahn following the rise of the Nazi party.
 Many of Philip's family members remained in Germany, including his sisters, who married into German aristocratic circles.

 After graduating in 1939, Philip attended the Royal Naval College, where he excelled.
 During World War II, he served in the British Navy while in-law family members were on the opposing Axis side of the conflict.

 Mother, Siblings and Family Tree